 As a budgeting software, Empower is best for individuals who just need a sky-level overview of their spending.
 If you’ve already got your spending under control and are just working on tracking investments, it can be a great option.

 Which is right for you?

 Only you can decide which budgeting software is best for your particular needs and wants.
 You may want to try each of these options, or even use a combination.
-For instance, you could use Personal Capital to track your investments and net worth, but use YNAB or Mint for detailed budgeting.
+For instance, you could use Empower to track your investments and net worth, but use YNAB or Mint for detailed budgeting.

 Since they’re all free (or have a free trial), you can try each option in your quest for the perfect budgeting tool for your needs..

 One Response to “The Best Budgeting Tools Out There”

 The best budgeting tool you really need is your will power and determination!
 Just looking at figures in a spreadsheet isn’t really going to motivate you to keep to your limits at the end of the day.
 You’re also going to want to know how to adjust your budget if you’ve got it penned down too.
 It’s a lot more than keeping a record!